craftercms/docs/source/developers/cook-books/graphql/index.rst

     }
   }

-You can use many GraphQL features such as aliases and query variables to implement complex queries than can be reused.
+You can use many GraphQL features such as aliases and query variables to implement complex queries that can be reused.
 For more detailed information you can read the `official documentation <https://graphql.org/>`_.